How to Organize Your Junk Drawer Quickly and Easily

 Organizations such as Cell Phones for Soldiers, Phones 4 Charity and Shelter Alliance all operate mobile phone donation programs.
 In fact, as you can probably tell by the names, Cell Phones for Soldiers and Phones 4 Charity were founded upon mobile phone donations!

-Note, you may want to wipe your old phones first, in case they contain any personal data!
+Note, you will want to wipe your old phones first, in case they contain any personal data!

 Donating Old or Broken Jewelry